Oklahoma Self Defense Act

-The Detention Division of the Sheriff's Office is currently under the command of the Detention Director, along with three Sergeants and seven full and part-time detention deputies, they run the county's 56-bed detention facility.
+The Detention Division of the Sheriff's Office is currently under the command of the Detention Director, along with four Sergeants and nine full and part-time detention deputies, they run the county's 56-bed detention facility.

 The main objective of the McClain County Detention Center shall be to provide secure detention for those who have violated the law and present a threat to the community and subject to the determination of the courts.

 The philosophy and goals of the McClain County Detention Center are based on the "Balanced Approach," wherein community protection, accountability and competency development are considered for each person.

 It is the policy of the McClain County Sheriff's Office to enable and encourage inmates to maintain contact with family and friends through regular visits.
 Restrictions on visits are for the limited purpose of using the detention staff judiciously and maintaining the security and order of the detention center.
 Visitation areas shall be secure and free from obstructions and obstacles to normal conversations and viewing.

 The individual you are wishing to visit is responsible for scheduling and letting you know the day and time of the scheduled visit.
 Once a visit has been scheduled, you can contact the Sheriff's Office for guidance on the location of the kiosk and how to log on to the kiosk.
 Visits are scheduled in 15 minute intervals.
 Visitation can also be done using the Citytelecoin app which you can download from the app store.
 ALL vists are done using the kiosk.
 There are no more face to face visits.

 Visitors must be approved and must be on the visitation schedule

 Visters must leave ALL food and beverages outside of Visitation Room.

 Visitor under the age of eighteen (18) years of age do not have to be on the list, but must be accompanied by an approved adult from the inmate's visitation list.

 Visitor presents a clear and present danger to security.